-TEST mode can be accessed only by the TEST administrator by supplying an authentication password through a proprietary protocol.
+TEST mode can be accessed only by the TEST administrator by supplying an authentication passwordthrough a proprietary protocol.
+Once the TOE is changed to NORMAL mode, TEST mode commandsare no more available for NORMAL mode.forFunctional test during manufacturing process is onlyavailableforTESTmodeonly.